withastro/compiler/.changeset/mighty-olives-wash.md

 '@astrojs/compiler': patch
 ---

-Fix an issue where when there are nested expressions, subsequent content was incorrectly treated as plain text in some cases.
+Fixes an issue where when there are nested expressions, subsequent content was incorrectly treated as plain text in some cases.